Naereen/web-sphinx/teaching.en.rst

 .. note:: In 2014

    I also got admitted to the French national competitive exam for becoming a prep' school professor (*agrégation*) in mathematics (major in maths, minor in CS).

+   For the two scholar year 2014-15 and 2015-16, I decided to postpone the beginning of my carrier as a professor in the French secondary education, in order to properly conclude my training at `École Normale Supérieure de Cachan (ENS of Cachan) <http://www.ens-cachan.fr/version-anglaise/>`_ (thanks to the choice "*fin de scolarité normalienne*").

 ------------------------------------------------------------------------------